DenisTkachenko888/way-of-the-samurai/README.md

   <img src="assets/docs/demo.gif" width="900" alt="Way Of The Samurai — gameplay demo">
 </p>

-Way Of The Samurai is a 2D beat ’em up / belt-scroller focused on close combat and positional control.
+**Way Of The Samurai** is a 2D beat ’em up / belt-scroller focused on close combat and positional control.
-The project is implemented in Python using Pygame and is built with a modular architecture (scenes, camera, entities, animations).
+The game is built with **Python + Pygame** and a modular structure (scenes, camera, entities, animations).

-The current version includes a controllable player character (samurai), basic melee combat, an enemy, a following camera, and an in-game HUD.
+The current build includes a controllable player (samurai), a basic melee system, an enemy, a following camera, and an in-game HUD.

 ---

 ## Core Features

 ### Player
-- Movement along the horizontal axis and along the “combat lane” (classic belt-scroller movement depth).
+- Horizontal movement + depth along the classic belt-scroller “lane”.
 - Sprint / accelerated movement.
 - Jump.
-- Guard (reduced incoming damage).
+- Guard (reduces incoming damage).
-- Three distinct sword attacks with separate animations and timed damage windows.
+- Three distinct sword attacks with individual animations and timed hit windows.
-- Hit reaction state and death state.
+- Hit reaction and death states.
-- Directional facing and sprite flipping.
+- Directional facing with sprite flipping.

 ### Enemies
 - Take damage from player attacks.
-- Counted and displayed in the on-screen HUD.
+- Counted and displayed in the HUD.

 ### Combat Feedback
-- Hit detection is tied to specific animation frames.
+- Hit detection tied to specific animation frames.
-- Short hitstop on successful hits to improve combat readability and weight.
+- Short **hitstop** on successful hits to improve readability and weight.
-- Impact feedback without excessive full-screen shaking.
+- Impact feedback without intrusive full-screen shake.

 ### Camera & Playfield
-- Camera follows the player.
+- Camera follows the player and stays within level bounds.
-- World bounds prevent the camera from leaving the level area.
-- Movement is restricted to a defined walkable area: the character can only move and land within a predefined rectangular “lane.”
-  This reproduces classic belt-scroller behavior — the player cannot walk “into the water” or float outside the fight space.
+- Movement restricted to a defined **walkable area** (rectangular “lane”); feet-based checks prevent walking “into the water” or outside the fight strip.

 ### Interface
 - Player health bar.
 - Enemy counter.
-- In-game pause / exit confirmation via an overlay dialog:
+- In-game pause / exit confirmation:
   - `Esc` — open confirmation dialog.
-  - `Y` — exit the game.
+  - `Y` — exit.
-  - `N` — return to gameplay.
+  - `N` — resume.

 ---